Father Andrew Boyd is a Roman Catholic Priest for the Diocese of Erie, PA.

 He will graduate from seminary in the Spring 2022.
-He will be ordained a deacon in the Spring of 2021, and will be ordained a priest in the Summer of 2022.
+He was ordained a transitional deacon on March 28, 2021, and will be ordained a priest in the Summer of 2022.

 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and behold, I am with you always, even to the end of the age.”
 (Matt 28:19-20 NASB)

 Throughout all of human history, all the way back to our first parents Adam and Eve, God made numerous covenants with His people.
 These covenants have always been promises to us, of the Father’s goodness and mercy, that He showers upon us, His Chosen People.

 From the very beginning, God promised that He would be with His people.
 He guided His people out of Egypt, through the wilderness to the Promised Land.
 He is always with us guiding us, leading us back to Himself.

 He has made us His disciples.
 He commissioned us to go into the world proclaiming the True and Living God to the ends of the earth.
 Our mission is not complete until we do this, living our life as a witness to His Merciful Love.

 As we continue forward, let us find the peace of Jesus Christ in all aspects of our lives, showing the world the Risen Christ alive in our presence.
 We are the face of Christ, we are the hands and feet of Christ in this troubled world.
 For remember, Jesus Christ is truly risen from the dead!